-Systems often calculate full date resolutions using document text and the date on which the document was published or posted.
+Full date normalizations are usually calculated using document text and the date on which the document was published or posted.
 Publication dates for news articles and some web articles will be contained in the Doc ID; however, some web articles will only have a post date contained in the document within the POSTDATE tags.
-Consider the following examples, each of which provides two different, correct fillers for PER: Date of Death for the entity Wesley Posvar (both the text excerpt on the left and the calculated resolution on the right would be assessed as 'Correct').
-Assume for each of these examples that the Doc ID is NYT_ENG_20010802.0034.LDC2007T07 (the first string of numbers '20010802' indicates that the document was published on August 2nd, 2001):
+Consider the following examples, each of which provides two different, correct fillers for PER: Date of Death for the entity Wesley Posvar (the normalization on the right would be assessed as 'Correct').
+Assume for each of these examples that the Doc ID is NYT ENG 20010802.0034.LDC2007T07 (the first string of numbers '20010802' indicates that the document was published on August 2nd, 2001):

-'''

 Wesley W. Posvar, former chancellor of the University of Pittsburgh, died on July 27.

-'''

-PER: Date of Death - July 27 Resolution - 07/27/2001
+PER: Date of Death - July 27

+Normalization - 2001-07-27

-Since the text above states that Posvar "died on July 27", both "July 27" and the standardized "07/27/2001" would be assessed as correct.
+Since the text above states that Posvar "died on July 27", the normalization "2001-07-27" would be assessed as correct.
 Even though the document does not explicitly state that Posvar died in 2001, the year can be reasonably inferred because the article was published on August 2nd of 2001.

-'''

 Wesley W. Posvar, former chancellor of the University of Pittsburgh, died on Thursday.

-'''

-PER: Date of Death - Thursday Resolution - 08/02/2001
+PER: Date of Death - Thursday

+Normalization - 2001-08-02

 Unless stated otherwise in the article, systems can infer that Posvar's death in the above example took place on the Thursday closest to, but not past, the article's publication date.
-You can check the resolution by referencing a 2001 calendar (either online or using the cal command in a UNIX terminal), which shows that 08/02/2001 was actually a Thursday itself, making it the Thursday closest to, but not past, the article's publication date.
+You can check the resolution by referencing a 2001 calendar (either online or using the cal command in a UNIX terminal), which shows that 2001-08-02 was actually a Thursday itself, making it the Thursday closest to, but not past, the article's publication date.